 Traditional solutions for missing teeth must be replaced every few years, while dental implants can last a lifetime with proper care.

 The crown is made to match the shape and color of your other teeth, making your dental implant indistinguishable from a natural tooth.

 Brush and floss your implant twice a day and maintain regular dental visits.
 You care for a dental implant the same way as natural teeth because this solution is a true tooth replacement and will look, feel, and function just like a natural tooth.

 Types of Dental Implants in Federal Way, WA

 There are several types of tooth restoration options available, and our skilled surgeons will help select the option that’s right for you.

 - Implant-Supported Bridges.
-Instead of using your natural teeth to support a bridge, we can place dental implants and have them support a bridge if multiple teeth are missing next to each other.
+Instead of using your natural teeth to support a bridge, we can use dental implants to support a bridge if multiple teeth are missing next to each other.
 This avoids having to grind down your healthy teeth so that the bridge fits correctly.
 One implant post can typically hold up to three crowns.

 - Immediate Implants.
 As soon as we extract a tooth, we can place an implant post with a same-day dental implant as long as there is enough healthy jaw bone to support it.
 This reduces the number of appointments needed to replace the tooth, saving you time and money.

 - Smile Complete™ Full-Arch Restoration.
-Patients missing many or all of their teeth may be candidates for a denture that is secured using dental implants.
-Available in one or both dental arches, this option leaves you with a completely new and fully functioning smile.
+Patients missing many or all of their teeth may be candidates for a fixed denture that is secured using dental implants.
+Available in one or both dental arches, this option provides you with a completely new and fully functioning smile.
 Your replacement teeth will stay in place and are custom-made just for you.

 Dental Implant Procedure in Federal Way, WA